mcgroarty/sl-chat-merge/DESIGN.md

   - Comparison results
   - Processing details
   - Sync operations performed
+  - Optimization decisions (files skipped due to identical size or content)
 - **`--dry-run`** or **`-n`**: Simulation mode that:
   - Shows what files would be written or updated
   - Shows what directories would be created
   - Never actually writes files or creates directories
   - Useful for previewing sync operations before executing them
+- **`--force`** or **`-f`**: Disables the file size optimization:
+  - Normally, if all versions of a file have identical size, processing is skipped (assumes files are already synced)
+  - With `--force`, all files are processed regardless of size comparison
+  - Useful when files may have same size but different content

 Additional filtering can be provided as positional arguments to process only files matching specific patterns (case-insensitive substring match on file paths).